MusicPlayerDaemon/MPD/doc/user.rst

    * - **enabled yes|no**
      - Allows you to disable a input plugin without recompiling.
 By default, all plugins are enabled.

-More information can be found in the input plugin reference :ref:`input_plugins`.
+More information can be found in the :ref:`input_plugins` reference.

 Configuring decoder plugins
 ---------------------------